-The scope of this handbook covers regime policy decisions underpinning the pilot project (Nemo Link), Window 1 and Window 2 projects.
+The scope of this handbook covers regime policy decisions underpinning the cap and floor pilot project (Nemo Link), Window 1, Window 2 and Window 3 projects.

-- 1 pilot project: Nemo Link - 5 Window 1 projects: North Sea Link (NSL) (to Norway), FAB Link (to France), IFA2 (to France), Viking Link (to Denmark) and Greenlink (to Ireland). - 3 Window 2 projects: GridLink (to France), NeuConnect (to Germany) and NorthConnect (to Norway).
+- 1 cap and floor pilot project: Nemo Link. - 5 Window 1 projects: North Sea Link (NSL) (to Norway), FAB Link (to France), IFA2 (to France), Viking Link (to Denmark) and Greenlink (to Ireland). - 3 Window 2 projects: GridLink (to France), NeuConnect (to Germany) and NorthConnect (to Norway).